1. The hero editor

 created three metadata properties:

-The CSS element selector, 'app-heroes'
+The component's CSS element selector.

 Always export